larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 We identified the following sub-features with the corresponding person in charge:

-1. **Amazon Search Feature** (Florian): Replicating the search functionality as known from the Amazon homepage.
+1. **Amazon Search Feature** (Florian): replicating the search functionality as known from the Amazon homepage.
 This involved analyzing the functioning of the Amazon search, examining the HTML code of the landing pages, developing scraping techniques, extracting ASIN for other features, and displaying the results in the GUI.

-2. **Product Description** (Florian): Following the product search, upon selecting a product, the product description should be shown.
+2. **Product Description** (Florian): following the product search, upon selecting a product, the product description should be shown.
 Again, Amazon landing pages are diverse, requiring different scraping approaches for the various versions and associated HTML source code.

-3. **Scraping Amazon Reviews** (Lara): Developing different scraping versions based on the HTML source code, which varies across different product pages.
+3. **Scraping Amazon Reviews** (Lara): developing different scraping versions based on the HTML source code, which varies across different product pages.

-4. **Sentiment Analysis** (Lara): Deploying sentiment analysis on the reviews, displaying both subjectivity and polarity scores.
+4. **Sentiment Analysis** (Lara): deploying sentiment analysis on the reviews, displaying both subjectivity and polarity scores.

-5. **Filter Feature** (Lara): Enhancing the display of sentiment results by introducing a filter based on subjectivity and polarity.
+5. **Filter Feature** (Lara): enhancing the display of sentiment results by introducing a filter based on subjectivity and polarity.

-6. **Graphical Display of Sentiment** (Lara): Introducing a graphical display (red, orange, green) based on the average sentiment score.
+6. **Graphical Display of Sentiment** (Lara): introducing a graphical display (red, orange, green) based on the average sentiment score.

-7. **Chat GPT API** (Florian): Connecting the tool with Chat GPT, developing the correct connection through the API.
+7. **Chat GPT API** (Florian): connecting the tool with ChatGPT, developing the correct connection through the API.

-8. **Product Summary / Improvement** (Florian): Gathering and displaying the product summary and improvement suggestions using the Chat GPT API.
+8. **Product Summary / Improvement** (Florian): gathering and displaying the product summary and improvement suggestions using the ChatGPT API.

-9. **Graphical Wordcloud** (Lara): Implementing a word cloud display that summarizes key words in the reviews.
+9. **Graphical Wordcloud** (Lara): implementing a word cloud display that summarizes key words in the reviews.
 Stop words had to be filtered out to obtain an appropriate result.

-10. **Integration of Features** (team): Integrating all features into a seamless, logical process and into one main script.
+10. **Integration of Features** (team): integrating all features into a seamless, logical process and into one main script.

-11. **Graphical User Interface** (team): Developing a user-friendly and intuitive interface to easily use the tool and display all relevant results in a summarized way.
+11. **Graphical User Interface** (team): developing a user-friendly and intuitive interface to easily use the tool and display all relevant results in a summarized way.

-12. **Testing** (team): Extensive testing of the code and the GUI.
+12. **Testing** (team): extensive testing of the code and the GUI.

-13. **Code Improvement / Bug Fixing** (team): Using various tools (Pylint, Mypy, Black, isort, unittest) to improve the code and fix bugs.
+13. **Code Improvement / Bug Fixing** (team): using various tools (Pylint, Mypy, Black, isort, unittest) to improve the code and fix bugs.

 ### Collaboration techniques